dottjt/plastic/chapters/08-birthday.md

 A week of life passes by.
 The rain runs thin.
 My hair mauves dry.
 The work is dull.
 Welcome to my birthday.
 The loneliest day of the year.
 An empty echo-chamber of must-haves and has-beens, drowning in a desperate plea for lace n' affection.
 Muted in it's love n' attention.
 Slurry in a deficit of biblical tear, as I wear the hearty embrace of a fuck-off grin.
 Grace upon the impression of my chinny chin chin.

-I often wondered what a birthday was, beyond a fine-grained permission to feel.
+I often wondered what a birthday was, beyond a statutory permission to feel.
 To feel lonely about one's existence.
 Like a cookie stolen from childhood.
 Teetering amongst a hound of rabid adults.
 To be ripped from your soul, dipped in pity and crumbled upon the palm of one's own hands.
 For ol' times sake, buck-aroo.
 If only to prove that you were the child of some megalomaniac debacle with a binge for Chinese counter-terrorism.
 Sad carpark regrets in the parking lot of a faux pas KFC.
 If only I'd choked on the potato n' gravy that day.
 Then and only then might I've had the chance to forge some kind of future in heaven, away from the mess that was solemn n' dare.

 It's 10:35am.
 I receive a text from my mother.
 That bitch.
 The feeling is immense.
 That fucking bitch.
 A trove of anger overcomes me.
 Aggravating my emotions to swirl in tandem around the big ball of fire calculating thought into a bucket of crimson anarchy.
 A twitch of self-harm emerges.
 Grabbing me by the throat in a violent slam of mottled indigo, now caught in a whirlwind of fervent aggression.
 Rage.
 Predominantly I felt rage from the indignation which burst from my infuriation with the Führer itself.
 The kind of anger which inevitably evolves into a catastrophic cuss of doth and cower.
 I block her number.
 It's just how I cope.
  -->

 ### Attempted Suicide

 It's now 10:45am.
 I'm not feeling so lucky.
-I'm stuck in bed with an unmatched sadness.
-A growing orgaism of spite.
-Enveloping my body in a web
+My life has been paired with an unmatched sense of sadness, as it grows organically out of my lungs and into the outer-reaches of the world.
+Search for any semblance of joy.
+Enveloping my body in a web of decaying atrophy.
+Teaching me silence.
+Guiding me towards poorest undersurface of a

  These words are the only thing keeping me from vomitting all over the linen.

 The time is 11:00am.
+I don't quite know what to make of the saturated bowl of strewn wheat in front of me.
+The tasteless slop congealed muck at the bottom of the food pyramid.
+I can feel the echo in my heart.
+The yearning which whispers your name

 Maybe I was feeling lucky this morning.